 Dr. Reagan said that it really depends on results I am looking for.
 I would get good results for Lipo but tummy tuck will make me totally flat.
-He will also turn me over to do some lipo.
+He will also turn me over to do some best liposuction technique for abdomen.
 I can't lie on my side for a couple of weeks so I will have to lay on my back when I sleep.
-Dr. Reagan walked me through the procedures, the risks, and also broke the recovery period down for me.
+Dr. Reagan walked me through the procedures, the risks, and also broke the recovery after liposuction abdomen period down for me.
 (More on that subject coming soon.)
-I will need a lot of help from my family, because I won't be able to drive for two weeks.
+I will need a lot of help from my family because I won't be able to drive for two weeks.
 I felt comfortable talking to him, and I was so glad he brought up about the belly button, because a natural belly button was important to me.
 His background is pretty impressive and he specializes in body contouring.
 You can read about him and the other doctor's on CosmetiCare's website.

 After the doctor left the office, the coordinator provided me with estimated charges which also included facility fees and anesthesia fees.
 There was no charge for the consultation and you can do it as many time as needed.
 They recommend talking to as many as you'd like, and go with the doctor that you feel most comfortable with.
 They all have different personalities, and you will be seeing them a lot.
 No deposit is required until I was ready to schedule my surgery date.
 (The deposit to hold surgery date is $500).